Jawhar Sircar: Summary

-He studied at the universities of Calcutta, Presidency, Cambridge and Sussex and has two master's degrees in History and Sociology.
+He studied at the universities of Calcutta, Presidency, Cambridge and Sussex and has two master's degrees- in history and sociology.
 His main field work has been on social history, popular religion and the cult of Dharma Thakur in western Bengal.

 He covered numerous field sites in five districts of the state of West Bengal, but could not submit his thesis, as government did not permit even a short sabbatical.

-Jawhar Sircar has published numerous articles on cultural, historical and anthropological subjects for several years in books, as also in noted national and international journals and newspapers.
+He has published numerous articles on cultural, historical and anthropological subjects for several years in books, as also in noted national and international journals and newspapers.
 He has also delivered several talks on the subjects of history, religion, contemporary affairs and the intersection between religion and anthropology.
 The Asiatic Society of Kolkata (established in 1774) has conferred its Biman Behari Memorial Award on him for his contribution to popularising the study of history and politics.

-From 2017 to 2020, he has chaired the Board of Governors of the prestigious Centre for Studies in Social Sciences, Kolkata – one of India's top 5 social science research and teaching institutes.
-Sircar was, in fact, its first non academic chairman in its half century history.
+From 2017 to 2020, he has chaired the Board of Governors of the Centre for Studies in Social Sciences, Kolkata – one of India's highest rated social science research and teaching institutes.
+Sircar was its first non-academic chairman in its half-century history.

-As an officer of India's premier Indian Administrative Service, Jawhar Sircar has served in the sectors of finance, commerce and industries for 17 years and in 'public communication', i.e., in the administration of education, culture and media for more than a dozen years.
+As an officer of India's premier Indian Administrative Service, he has served in the sectors of finance, commerce and industries for 17 years and in 'public communication', i.e., in the administration of education, culture and media for more than 12 years.
 He was honoured by the British Museum with its silver medal for piloting museum reforms in the country.
-The former President of India has publicly complimented him as an "outstanding performer and visionary", while the former Prime Minister described him as "one of India's most distinguished civil servants."
+A former president of India has publicly complimented him as an "outstanding performer and visionary", while a former prime minister described him as "one of India's most distinguished civil servants."

 Academics and publications

 He has been active in research even while working full-time in administration.
-He has published numerous articles on cultural, historical and anthropological subjects for several years.
-He has published research papers on the subjects of history, culture, media & society.
+He has published multiple articles on cultural, historical and anthropological subjects for several years.
+He has published research papers on the subjects of history, culture, media and society.

 He has also delivered talks on the subjects of history, culture and media.
 His monograph: The Construction of the Hindu Identity in Medieval Western Bengal: The Role of Popular Cults was well received in India and abroad.

 His writings are both available in Bangla as well as English newspapers.